ibm-cloud-docs/appid/authorization.md

     <dd><a href="https://tools.ietf.org/html/rfc6749" target="_blank">OAuth 2 <img src="../../icons/launch-glyph.svg" alt="External link icon"></a> is open standard protocol that is used to provide app authorization.</dd>
   <dt>Open ID Connect (OIDC)</dt>
     <dd><p><a href="http://openid.net/developers/specs/" target="_blank">OIDC <img src="../../icons/launch-glyph.svg" alt="External link icon"></a> is an authentication layer that works on top of OAuth 2.</p>
     <p>When you use OIDC and {{site.data.keyword.appid_short_notm}} together, your application credentials help to configure your OAuth endpoints.
 When you use the SDK the endpoint URLs are built automatically.
-But, you can also build the URLs yourself by using your service credentials.</p> <p>The URL takes the following form: appidServiceEndpoint + "/oauth/v3" + /tenantID.</p>
+But, you can also build the URLs yourself by using your service credentials.</p> <p>The URL takes the following form: {{site.data.keyword.appid_short_notm}} service endpoint + "/oauth/v3" + /tenantID.</p>
     <p><pre class="codeblock">
     <code>{
       "clientId": "7eba72ef-b913-47b0-b3b6-54358bb69035",